kaoc/kaoc.github.io/_posts/2016-12-10-Christmas-Celebrations.md

   - "/img/big-imgs/bigimg3.jpg" : ""
   - "/img/big-imgs/bigimg4.jpg" : ""
 ---
-Below are the Christmas Celebrations details:
+Below are the details for Christmas Celebrations:
 ![Christmas 2016 Flyer](/img/KAoC-Christmas2016-flyer.jpg)

 >Tickets will be available for purchase at the venue!